KarlTDebiec/Scinoephile/docs/development.rst

 Miscellaneous
 _____________

+- [ ] Improve performance of reading and writing training set
 - [ ] Replace matplotlib with another library to improve font support
 - [ ] Make clearer whether functions are acting on Images or image data
 - [ ] Visualize weights
 - [ ] Extend generate_training_data to add set number of images rather than use total
 - [ ] Convenience function for viewing source of method/property in IPython
 - [ ] Track modifications, and if infile==outfile only save if changed
+- [ ] Compare to tesseract

 Future
 ______

-- Improve requirements.txt and clarify what is required for which functions
+- Improve requirements.txt;clarify what is required for which functions
 - Automated testing using pytest and TravisCI
 - Sphinx checklist extension to convert "- [ ]" to "☐" and "- [X]" to "☑"
-- Replace test.py with a notebook